ByteworksHomeLab/spring-ai-lab/README.md

 docker exec -it ollama ollama run llama3
 ```

 The first time you issue the Ollama `run` command it downloads and installs the LLM.
-When it does, your terminal session may time out, but the LLM was probably successfully installed.
+Your terminal session may time out during the installation, but the LLM was probably successfully installed.
-Reconnect to the Ollama Docker container to rerun the `ollama run llama3` This time Ollama prompt returns quickly since the llama3 LLM is already installed.
+Reconnect to the Ollama Docker container to rerun the `ollama run llama3` command.
+The Ollama prompt should return quickly since the llama3 LLM is already installed.
 Try asking it a question.

 ```shell
 docker exec -it ollama ollama run llama3